rloutlaw/JavaSDKDocs/outlawSDKDocs/createvmsinparallel.md

             }
 ```

-This lists the IDs of each virtual machine created to the console.
+Lists the IDs of each virtual machine created to the console.

-## Create a traffic manager across all the IP addresses of all the VMs created
+## Create a Traffic Manager to distribute traffic across data centers

-Create a Traffic Manager to improve responsiveness and availability of the applications running on the VMs.
+Create a [Traffic Manager](https://docs.microsoft.com/en-us/azure/traffic-manager/traffic-manager-overview) to improve responsiveness and availability of the applications running on the virtual machines
-This traffic manager instance uses performance based routing and sets endpoints on the IP addresses of the VMs created.
+This traffic manager instance uses performance based routing and sets endpoints on the IP addresses of the virtual machines.

 ```java
 String trafficManagerName = SdkContext.randomResourceName("tra", 15);